Notable People

 COVID made him famous, but it did not exhaust the story

 Still, the deeper continuity lies elsewhere.
-Whether speaking about opioids, youth tobacco use, drug competition, medical innovation, or pandemic preparedness, Gottlieb has consistently framed the same question: can the American health system move quickly without becoming reckless, and can it regulate power without smothering useful invention?
+Whether speaking about opioids, youth tobacco use, drug competition, medical research, or pandemic preparedness, Gottlieb has consistently framed the same question: can the American health system move quickly without becoming reckless, and can it regulate power without smothering useful invention?

 That is a bigger and more durable theme than any single cable-news phase.